carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-extract.rst

 **--bb** *basic-block-specifier*

- Extract basic blocks(s) specicified in *basic-block-specifier*.
+ Extract basic blocks(s) specified in *basic-block-specifier*.
 May be specified multiple times.
 Each <function:bb[;bb]> specifier pair will create a function.
 If multiple basic blocks are specified in one pair, the first block in the sequence should dominate the rest.